sequinstream/sequin/README.md

 You can receive changes via HTTP push (webhooks) or pull (think SQS).

-Use Sequin to add [async triggers](#use-cases) to your existing Postgres tables to reliably activate side effects (e.g. welcome a new users or fan out order processing).
-Or, use Sequin to add streaming mechanics to Postgres to avoid adding dependencies like SQS or Kafka.
+Use Sequin to add [async triggers](#use-cases) to your existing Postgres tables to reliably trigger side effects.
+Or, Sequin can add streaming mechanics to Postgres to do the work of SQS / Kafka without the operational overhead.

 ## Killer features